kevalpatel2106/kevalpatel2106.github.io/_posts/2017-04-19-How-to-clear-Associate-Android-Developer-exam?.md

 ### **1\.
 Testing and Debugging:**

-- You should be able to analyze application crashes and find common bugs such as layout errors and memory leaks.
+-You should be able to analyze application crashes and find common bugs such as layout errors and memory leaks.
-- Also, you must have the knowledge of writing the espresso test cases and unit tests.
+-Also, you must have the knowledge of writing the espresso test cases and unit tests.

 ### **2\.
 Application User Interface (UI) and User Experience (UX):**